 Inscriptions dedicated to Him associates His iconography with hogs, palm leaf, a winged boy, a laurel wreath, a jar and a patera.

 A statue of Him from the Roman-era survives, and He’s depicted as a bearded man.

 It is thought that the sacrifice of pigs is traditionally given to Him.
-Votive altars are also dedicated to Him, and it’s possible that there was once an existence of complex rituals that involved animal sacrifice and ritualistic feasting devoted to Him.
+Votive altars are also dedicated to Him, and it’s possible that there was once existed complex rituals that involved animal sacrifice and ritualistic feasting devoted to Him.